pinojs/pino-http/README.md

     res: pino.stdSerializers.res
   },

-  // Prevent serializers from being wrapped with std serializers
+  // Set to `false` to prevent standard serializers from being wrapped.
-  // (useful if you want to honor the serializers defined by `opts.logger`)
-  wrapSerializers: false,
+  wrapSerializers: true,

   // Logger level is `info` by default
   useLevel: 'info',